|Corporate Governance Guidelines

 - Annually, review and evaluate the lead partner of the independent auditor team and discuss and review compliance with requirements for the rotation of audit partners as required to maintain the auditor’s independence.

-- Obtain and review a report from the independent auditor at least annually regarding (a) the independent auditor’s internal quality-control procedures, (b) any material issues raised by the most recent internal quality-control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities within the preceding five (5) years respecting one or more independent audits carried out by the firm, (c) any steps taken to deal with any such issues, and (d) all relationships between the independent auditor and the Company, and (e) the independent auditor’s registration with the Public Company Accounting Oversight Board.
-Review the annual written disclosure regarding the independent auditor’s independence required by applicable requirements of the Public Company Accounting Oversight Board.
+- Obtain and review a report from the independent auditor at least annually regarding (a) the independent auditor’s internal quality-control procedures, (b) any material issues raised by the most recent internal quality-control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities within the preceding five (5) years respecting one or more independent audits carried out by the firm, (c) any steps taken to deal with any such issues, and (d) all relationships between the independent auditor and the Company, and (e) the independent auditor’s registration with the Public Company Accounting Oversight Board (the “PCAOB”).
+Review the annual written disclosure regarding the independent auditor’s independence required by applicable requirements of the PCAOB.
+Discuss with the independent auditor any other matters required to be discussed under the applicable requirements of the PCAOB and the Commission.
 Evaluate the qualifications, performance and independence of the independent auditor, including considering whether the auditor’s quality controls are adequate and the provision of permitted non-audit services is compatible with maintaining the auditor’s independence, and taking into account the opinions of management and internal auditors.
 The Audit Committee shall present its conclusions with respect to the independent auditor to the Board.

 - Recommend to the Board policies for the Company’s hiring of employees or former employees of the independent auditor who participated in any capacity in the audit of the Company.